 Sexual Harassment

-CaliforniaCalifornia Employment Law Attorney Assisting Clients with Sexual Harassment Claims in the Workplace
+CaliforniaSexual Harassment Lawyer in Fontana Assisting Clients with Claims in the Workplace

 When you apply for a job or head into your office in the morning, you should not be subjected to sexual harassment.
 Employers have a duty to take steps to prevent sexual harassment and to correct it promptly when it occurs.
 Sexual harassment is extremely harmful, and individuals in the workplace who have been victims of sexual harassment should know that they have options to move forward with a claim.

-Types of Harassment Cases We Handle
+Types of Harassment Claims We Handle in Fontana

-- Sexual harassment; and
+- Sexual harassment

-- Other unlawful harassment.
+- Other unlawful harassment

 Laws Prohibiting Sexual Harassment at California Workplaces